ctarrington/try-rust/columnar-data-cache/data-cache/README.md

 * expose information from the column - name, display name, default value X
 * expose information about the cached data - number of rows, number of columns  X
-* expose column storage details - values, default value, format, type
+* expose column storage details - values, default value, format, type X
         * call it metadata? and have one per column storage type? readonly summary enum?
+X
 * how to expose allowed values for enum? and scalars...